Oracle Financial Services Software: Early history

-CITIL was started with a universal banking product named called MicroBanker (which became successful in some English speaking parts of Africa and other developing regions over the next 3–4 years) and the retail banking product Finware.
-In the mid-90s, the firm developed Flexcube (stylized FLEXCUBE) at its Bangalore Centre.
-After the launch of Flexcube, all of CITIL's transnational banking products were brought under a common brand umbrella.
-Subsequently, the company's name was changed to I-FLEX Solutions India Ltd.
+In 1992, the non-Citi operation’s software business was spun off into a separate company, Citicorp Information Technology Industries Ltd. (Citil), subsequently called i-flex Solutions.
+The venture, headed by Rajesh Hukku, received seed funding of $400,000 from Citicorp.
+Citil inherited the legacy software Microbanker from Citi Overseas Software.
+With the revenue from selling Microbanker to customers in mostly Africa and later to other markets, Citil invested in developing Flexcube, their following software product.
+Flexcube was very successful and claimed the top spot in the annual sales ranking by International Banking Systems, a U.K.-based industry publication, in 2002.

 Oracle Corporation

-Oracle purchased Citigroup's 41% stake in I-FLEX solutions for US$593 million in August 2005, a further 7.52% in March and April 2006, and 3.2% in an open-market purchase in mid-April 2006.
+Oracle purchased Citigroup's 41% stake in i-flex Solutions for US$593 million in August 2005, a further 7.52% in March and April 2006, and 3.2% in an open-market purchase in mid-April 2006.

-On 14 August 2006, Oracle Financial Services announced it would acquire Mantas, a US-based anti-money laundering and compliance software company for US$122.6 million.
+In August 2006, i-flex Solutions acquired Mantas, a US-based anti-money laundering and compliance software company for US$122.6 million.
 The company part-funded the transaction through a preferential share allotment to the majority shareholder Oracle Corporation.

-On 12 January 2007, after an open offer price to minority shareholders, Oracle increased its stake in I-FLEX to around 83%.
+On 12 January 2007, after an open offer price to minority shareholders, Oracle increased its stake in i-flex Solutions to around 83%.

 On 4 April 2008, Oracle changed the name of the company to Oracle Financial Services Limited.

-On 24 October 2010, Oracle announced the appointment of Chaitanya M Kamat as Managing Director and CEO of Oracle Financial Services Software Limited.
-The outgoing CEO and MD, N.R.K.
-Raman retired from these posts after 25 years of service.

-Now, Oracle Financial Services Software Limited is a major part of Oracle Financial Services Global Business Unit (FSGBU) under Harinderjit (Sonny) Singh who is the Vice President & Group Head of Oracle FSGBU World Wide.
+Now, Oracle Financial Services Software Limited is a major part of Oracle Financial Services Global Industry Unit (FSGIU).

 Products and services

 Oracle Financial Services Software Limited has two main streams of business.
 The products division (formerly called BPD – Banking Products Division) and PrimeSourcing.
-The company's offerings cover retail, corporate and investment banking, funds, cash management, trade, treasury, payments, lending, private wealth management, asset management, and business analytics.
+The company's offerings cover retail, corporate, and investment banking, funds, cash management, trade, treasury, payments, lending, private wealth management, asset management, and business analytics.
 The company undertook a re-branding exercise in the latter half of 2008.
 As part of this, the corporate website was integrated with Oracle's website.
-Various divisions, services, and products were renamed to reflect the new identity post alignment with Oracle.
+Various divisions, services, and products were renamed to reflect the new identity post-alignment with Oracle.

 Recently, Oracle Financial Services launched products for Internal Capital Adequacy Assessment Process, exposure management, enterprise performance management and energy, and commodity trading compliance.

-The company promotes its BPO business process outsourcing business via its subsidiary Equinox Corporation which is based in Irvine, California.